Home » Food and Drinks » Refreshing Blueberry Smoothie Recipe

 blueberry smoothie in a glass

-This blueberry smoothie is a delicious treat that is both refreshing and nutritious.
+This blueberry smoothie is a delicious treat that is both refreshing and satisfying.

 Prep Time 10 minutes